e-c-k-e-r/vall-e/README.md

 > **Note** this is highly experimental.
 While I've seem to have audited and tighened down as much as I can, I'm still trying to produce a decent model out of it.
 You're free to train your own model if you happen to have the massive compute for it, but it's quite the beast to properly feed.
 This README won't get much love until I truly nail out a quasi-decent model.

-> **Note** Distributed training seems broken?
-I'm not really sure how to test it, as my two 6800XTs have been redistributed for now, and the last time I tried using them for this, things weren't good.

 > **Note** You can follow along with my pseudo-blog in an issue [here](https://git.ecker.tech/mrq/ai-voice-cloning/issues/152).
 I currently have a dataset clocking in at 3400+ trimmed hours.

 ### Requirements